 The Benefit of the Classifications

 Over the years, the Carnegie categories have become the accepted standard in U.S. higher education.
-It is used to develop the Best Colleges ranking and is also used by the U.S. Department of Education and several higher education organizations to organize and categorize their data.
-In some cases, it is also used to determine colleges’ eligibility for grant money.
+It is used to develop the Best Colleges ranking and the U.S. Department of Education and several higher education organizations also uses it to organize and categorize their data.
+In some cases, the categories also determine colleges’ grant money eligibility.